logo

 key dates in the history of Chiswick Staithe

-1963 Chiswick Staithe designed by Edward Armitage and built by Chiswick Strand Developments Ltd.
+1963 Chiswick Staithe was designed by Edward Armitage and built by Chiswick Strand Developments Ltd over a period of 3 years.

-1976 Flood defenses built by the GLC as part of Thames Barrier Act
+1976 Flood defences built by the GLC following the Thames Barrier and Flood Prevention Act 1972.

 1988 Chiswick Staithe Ltd. established